bbdhouzi/auto_nav/Readme.md

 # Dependencies
 ## ROS master
 The master has been tested to run on Ubuntu 16.04 and ROS Kinetic Kame.
-The master also requiress openCV and rviz in order to work
+The master also requiress openCV and rviz in order to work.
+The nodes require python 2.7, which is the default version for Ubuntu 16.04

 ## ROS slave
 The raspberry pi has been tested with the modified raspbian image provided [here](http://emanual.robotis.com/docs/en/platform/turtlebot3/raspberry_pi_3_setup/#install-linux-based-on-raspbian)